Josh1billion/anki-story-writer/README.md

 # About

+This is a CLI tool to help you study a foreign language.

 Given an Anki deck (`input.txt`) and some options (`config.ts`), uses AI to generate a short story that makes use of a random selection of the vocab the user is learning in a foreign language.

+# Web version
+There's also a web version available at [https://ankistorywriter.fordesoft.com/](https://ankistorywriter.fordesoft.com/) with source code at [https://github.com/Josh1billion/anki-story-writer-react](https://github.com/Josh1billion/anki-story-writer-react)

 # Installation